PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/3-tutorial/README.md

 This tutorial will help you implement Prestashop Billing into your flat-fee priced module.

 ::: tip
-If you're looking for the implementation of your stair-step plan, follow this tutorial and go to our ["Implementing a Stair-step pricing model"](../4-how-tos/1-stair-step/README.md) tutorial next.
+If you're looking for the implementation of your Stairstep plan, follow this tutorial and go to our ["Implementing a Stairstep pricing model"](../4-how-tos/1-stair-step/README.md) tutorial next.
 :::

 :::tip Example module